pranjul26/Indian-OpenSourceCommunity/README.md

 Access your AWS account from linux terminal or windows command prompt / power shell and perform following task.
 Launch one instance with one free tier AMI on a free tier instance type and take its remote access (ssh/remote access).

+# 5. Access different components of AWS using AWSCLI

+Create a 3G EBS volume and attach it to one running instance and create a 1GB partition on that and mount it on one directory no need to make /etc/fstab entry.
+Remember all this thing using AWS CLI and terminal only.